KirstLab/asc_seurat/docs/quality_control.rst

    :width: 100%
    :align: center

-Asc-Seurat allows users to download each of the plots with high-resolution, by clicking on the :kbd:`Download plot` button.
+Asc-Seurat allows users to download each of the plots with high-resolution, by clicking on the :any:`Download plot` button.